-The UK has just passed such legislation, 93 the Data Protection Act 2018 94, which grants sweeping exemptions from the key requirements of the GDPR and the remedies it grants - including Article 17 - for processing, including of sensitive personal data, done in pursuit of "the special purposes", including journalism.
-95 Many EU countries, have, however, not yet passed any such legislation; hence the concrete effect of the GDPR will probably take many years to become apparent and considerable variation is likely to be found amongst the Member States.
+The UK has just passed such legislation, 93 the Data Protection Act 201894, which grants sweeping exemptions from the key requirements of the GDPR and the remedies it grants - including Article 17 - for processing, including of sensitive personal data, done in pursuit of "the special purposes", including journalism.
+95 Many EU countries, however, had not passed any such legislation by the time this article went to press; hence the concrete effect of the GDPR will probably take many years to become apparent and considerable variation is likely to be found amongst the Member States.
 Since this article concerns the GDPR itself, rather than law in the UK, only brief mention will be made of the 2018 Act, for illustrative purposes.